 The 2021 FFS indicates Fort Belvoir will implement LUCs at the FBNA.
 As part of the LUCs, all future ground disturbances and construction activities will be required to conduct munitions clearance per the U.S. Army Garrison (USAG), Fort Belvoir, Policy Memorandum #28 (USAG, 2014).
 Once the full munitions clearance is complete for areas prior to development, then the level of munitions clearance and construction support will depend on the results of the full clearance and the recommendations of munitions experts on a case-by-case basis.
-VADEQ will be notified of any munitions and explosives of concern (MEC)/discarded military munitions (DMM) discovered during these activities (AECOM, 2021).
+VADEQ will be notified of any MEC/DMM discovered during these activities (AECOM, 2021).